 When Congress passed an act authorizing the establishment of the first all-Black units of the military, later to become known as “Buffalo Soldiers,” Cathay Williams, a former slave, joined the Army.
-At that time, women were not allowed to serve as soldiers so Williams posed as a man, calling herself William Cathay.
+At that time, women were not allowed to serve as soldiers, so Williams posed as a man, calling herself William Cathay.

-Williams was born into slavery in Independence, Missouri in 1842.
-She worked as a house slave for William Johnson, a wealthy planter in Jefferson City, Missouri until his death.
-Shortly after the Civil War broke out she was freed by Union soldiers and soon went to work for the Federal Army as a paid servant.
-While working in this capacity, she served Colonel Thomas Hart Benton while he was in Little Rock, Arkansas as well as General Philip Sheridan and his staff, experiencing military life first hand.
-Sheridan brought her with him to Washington to serve as a cook and laundress.
+Williams was born into slavery in Independence, Missouri, in 1842.
+She worked as a house slave for William Johnson, a wealthy planter in Jefferson City, Missouri, until his death.
+Shortly after the Civil War broke out, she was freed by Union soldiers and soon went to work for the Federal Army as a paid servant.
+While working in this capacity, she served Colonel Thomas Hart Benton while he was in Little Rock, Arkansas, as well as General Philip Sheridan and his staff, experiencing military life firsthand.
+Sheridan brought her to Washington, D.C., to serve as a cook and laundress.

 It did, however, take a toll on her, and seemingly her health was suffering, as she was recorded as being in four different hospitals on five separate occasions.
 Amazingly, during these various hospitalizations, it was never discovered that she was female.

-Over her two-year stint, Williams participated in regular garrison duties but there is no record that she ever saw direct combat while she was enlisted.
+Over her two-year stint, Williams participated in regular garrison duties, but there is no record that she ever saw direct combat while she was enlisted.
 Though seemingly not well regarded by her commanding officer, she was honorably discharged with the legacy of being the first and only female Buffalo Soldier to serve.